mswendell/hello-wolrd/README.md

 Hello there,

-My name Michael Scott and im ready to lear a little more about coding.
+My name Michael Scott and im ready to learn a little more about coding.